CycloneDX/cyclonedx.org/index.md

 identification, license compliance, and outdated component analysis.
 Additional capabilities were added in subsequent releases of the specification.

-The value of a lightweight SBOM specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
+The value of a lightweight software bill-of-material specification, capable of achieving real-world usecases, transcends the boundaries of a single vendor or supplier.
 Therefore, a dedicated project, independent of OWASP, was setup to develop the specification, the implementations, and move the format into widespread adoption.
 Today, thousands of organizations ranging from financial services, manufacturing, software, and security firms are producing and consuming CycloneDX SBOMs.